 4.6 No Additional Representations and Warranties; No Reliance.
 Except as provided in this Article IV, neither the Company Shareholders, any of their respective Affiliates, nor any of their respective directors, officers, employees, shareholders, or representatives has made, or is making, any representation or warranty whatsoever to HL or its Affiliates, and no such Party shall be liable in respect of the accuracy or completeness of any information provided to HL or its Affiliates.
-The Company Shareholders acknowledge and agree (each on its own behalf and on behalf of its Affiliates and its Representatives) that: (i) it has conducted its own independent investigation of the financial condition, results of operations, assets, liabilities, properties and projected operations of HL; (ii) it has been afforded satisfactory access to the books and records, facilities and personnel of HL for purposes of conducting such investigation; and (iii) except for the representations and warranties set forth in Article V (as modified by the HL Schedule), it is not relying on any representations and warranties from any Person in connection with the transactions contemplated hereby.
+The Company Shareholders acknowledge and agree (each on its own behalf and on behalf of its Affiliates and its Representatives) that: (i) it has conducted its own independent investigation of the financial condition, results of operations, assets, liabilities, properties and projected operations of HL; (ii) it has been afforded satisfactory access to the books and records, facilities and warranties set forth in Article V (as modified by the HL Schedule), it is not relying on any representations and warranties from any Person in connection with the transactions contemplated hereby.